kumahq/kuma-website/app/_src/networking/transparent-proxy/configuration-on-kubernetes.md

 This allows flexibility, enabling different workloads to use distinct ConfigMap settings while maintaining a global default.

-## Method 3: Kubernetes annotations
+## Annotations

 Kubernetes annotations can be applied to individual workloads to modify the transparent proxy configuration.
 These annotations allow fine-tuning of specific behaviors for a single workload without affecting others.

 {% tip %}
 Before {{ Kuma }} 2.9, annotations were the only way to modify the transparent proxy configuration on a per-workload basis.
-In {{ Kuma }} 2.9, the [{{ configuration-in-configmap }}](#method-2-configuration-in-configmap) feature was introduced, offering a more efficient way to configure groups of workloads.
+In {{ Kuma }} 2.9, the [{{ configuration-in-configmap }}](#configuration-in-configmap) feature was introduced, offering a more efficient way to configure groups of workloads.
 When this feature is no longer experimental, it will become the recommended approach for managing transparent proxy settings across multiple workloads.
 Annotations will still be useful for fine-tuning specific configurations when you need an individual workload to behave differently from the others.
 {% endtip %}

 Below you can find a list of annotations that can be used to configure specific transparent proxy settings.